-Document Revision History Description Date Amended and adopted by Council following merger between former Dubbo City and Wellington Councils July 2016 Amended to include provision for web streaming of Council and Standing Committee meetings October 2017 Amended to reflect position title change from General Manager to Chief Executive Officer May 2018 Adopted by Council following workshop and Public Exhibition July 2019 Submitted to Council for adoption following minor changes (see notes) October 2021 Adopted by Council following workshop and Public Exhibition after 2021 Local Government Elections April 2022 Submitted to Council for adoption following minor changes July 2023 Notes Amendments made for new Term of Council to reflect updated Model Code of Meeting Practice.
+Document Revision History Description Date Amended and adopted by Council following merger between former Dubbo City and Wellington Councils July 2016 Amended to include provision for web streaming of Council and Standing Committee meetings October 2017 Amended to reflect position title change from General Manager to Chief Executive Officer May 2018 Adopted by Council following workshop and Public Exhibition July 2019 Submitted to Council for adoption following minor changes (see notes) October 2021 Adopted by Council following workshop and Public Exhibition after 2021 Local Government Elections April 2022 Submitted to Council for adoption to be place on Public Exhibition for 28 days.
+July 2023 Notes • Amendments made for new Term of Council to reflect updated Model Code of Meeting Practice.